Luna-88/project-2/README.md

 <img src="https://github.com/Luna-88/project-2/blob/gameComponent/client/src/assets/images/backgrounds/github_bg.png" width="600">

-An in-class proof-of-concept, skills-building exercise to construct the framework for a text-based game using `node`, `Express JS`, and additional exploratory learning in `mongoDB Atlas`, the `pug` front-end renderer and other technologies.
+An in-class proof-of-concept, skills-building exercise to construct the framework for a text-based game using `node`, `Express JS`, and additional exploratory learning in `mongoDB Atlas`, and other technologies.

 ### Requirements